Derrick Gainer (American football)

-Derrick Luther Gainer (born August 15, 1966) is an American former professional football running back in the National Football League (NFL) for the Cleveland Browns, Los Angeles Raiders, and Dallas Cowboys.
-He played college football at Florida A&M University.
+Derrick Luther Gainer (born August 15, 1966) is an American former professional football player who was a running back in the National Football League (NFL) for the Cleveland Browns, Los Angeles Raiders, and Dallas Cowboys.
+He played college football for the Florida A&M Rattlers.
 He is a two-time Super Bowl champion, winning them back-to-back with Dallas.

 Early life

 Gainer attended Plant City High School.
 He received All-conference recognition as a senior running back.
 He accepted a football scholarship from Florida A&M University.

 He suffered a knee injury during his sophomore season and had arthroscopic knee surgery.
 As a junior, he posted 235 rushing yards.

 As a senior, he led the team with 126 carries for 627 rushing yards and 9 rushing touchdowns.
 He also led the Mideastern Athletic Conference in total touchdowns with 11.
 He finished his college career with 222 carries for 1,132 yards (5.1-yard avg.).